-As has been shown, once the primary education stage has been completed, pupils can choose between three different routes.
-All three options may take place in the same secondary school and this is, in fact, quite common.
-We should specify that this decision must be taken at the age of 12.
-In order to help in this decision-making, at the end of primary of two of the three possible routes (Preparatory education for the university and General secondary education) must choose from among the following four options: Science and Technology, Science and health, Economics and society and Culture and society.
+The first year of the course of the three modalities is the same, followed by one or two academic years of basic training for all three routes.
+In order to complete this stage, the pupils must pass a national test (compliance of national standards) in order to pass on to a second stage in which the pupils of two of the three possible routes (Preparatory education for the university and General secondary education) must choose from among the following four options: Science and Technology, Science and health, Economics and society and Culture and society.
 Nevertheless, the pupils, with the optional curricular part, can take two options at the same time if they want.
 It should be noted that the three levels considered are permeable and access is possible to a higher modality but going back one academic year.